Last Updated on August 4, 2024 by Soumya

 Located on the waterside, right before the Bosphorus bridge, this stunning white mosque is absolutely one of my favorite places to visit in Istanbul.

-Istanbul beautiful places – Palaces & Parks
+Beautiful Places in Istanbul II – Palaces & Parks

 Topkapi Palace & Harem